finspresso/finspresso/tax/README.md

 To run the code type:
 `python withholding.py`

 This will open up the default GUI as shown below.
 In the dropdown menu you can select the desired municipality e.g. Seegräben.
+In the upper plot you can see how much tax you need to pay in total, for the municipality, canton and federal.
+In the lower plot you can see the tax rate per taxable income (x-axis).
 ![Tax](images/tax.png)